twesleyb/getPPIs/README.md

 # getPPIs
 Compiling experimentally identified protein protein interactions (PPIs) from the __HitPredict__ database.

+Mouse, Human, and Rat Protein-protein interactions were downloaded from the HitPredict database.
+Protein identifiers were mapped to Entrez gene identifiers, a unique, stable gene ID.

+Of the xxx unique proteins in the HitPredict database, xxx (yyy%) were successfully mapped to Entrez IDs.

+In total, this consisted of XXX proteins and YYY protein-protein interactions.

 ## HitPredict
 [HitPredict](http://hintdb.hgc.jp/htp/)